 2. The Truth About Saturated Fats And Heart Issues

 A recent study revealed saturated fats is not the culprit behind increasing risks of heart diseases and diabetes.
-It’s been carbohydrates, all along.1In a span of 6 weeks, the study had participants increase their carb intake slowly, and gradually decrease saturated fats
+It’s been carbohydrates, all along.1In a span of 6 weeks, the study had participants increase their carb intake slowly, and gradually decrease saturated fats and total fat as well.
+The high intake of carbs caused a spike in palmitoleic acid, a type of fatty acid that increases the risk of diabetes and heart diseases.
+When your body has a lot of palmitoleic acid, it means excess carbs are getting converted to fat and not being used as fuel for the body.

 3. Do You Need To Consume Less Saturated Fats?

 Technically, no. Your diet doesn’t need to focus on reducing saturated fats if you are following a low-carb diet.
 The dietary guidelines set in the 80’s suggested people to not exceed 30% of fat consumption and to restrict saturated fat to below 10% of your total calories.
 This was recommended to keep Americans healthy and safe from heart diseases (a main cause of death in the U.S).
-So, people moved to carbs, sugar, and trans fat, in the name of “low fat” and “fat free” – a reason why obesity has
+So, people moved to carbs, sugar, and trans fat, in the name of “low fat” and “fat free” – a reason why obesity has taken over the past few years.

 Experts suggest to concentrate on eating plenty of real food now.
 To prevent a risk of heart problems, eat plenty of whole foods and walk for 22 minutes every day.